elibroftw/b-plus-tree-visualizer/README.md

 # B+ Tree Visualizer

-This python script draws graphs of B+ Trees.
+This python script can draw B+ Trees with some customization.

 ## Environment

-Python 3.10+, Pillow 9+
+Python 3.8+

 `pip install -r requirements.txt`